From the Provence of the Popes to the Luberon – Self-guided

 5 - Difficult - mountainous - 60 to 110 km

-Departing from Córdoba, the Andalusian capital with its charming historic center, you will be delighted to discover Spain's sunniest region, home to flamenco and bullfighting.
-Andalusia also boasts a fabulous architectural heritage inherited from Moorish rule, which lasted fromthe 8thtothe 15thcentury.
+Setting out from Córdoba, the capital of Andalusia with its charming historic center, you’ll be delighted to discover Spain’s sunniest region, the birthplace of flamenco and a mecca for bullfighting.
+Andalusia also boasts a fabulous architectural heritage left behind by the Moorish rule that lasted fromthe 8thtothe 15thcentury.

-Seville offers an eloquent example of this: the Real Alcázar palace, listed as a UNESCO World Heritage Site.
-The Andalusian capital is also worth visiting for its narrow streets and flower-filled patios (in the Santa Cruz district) and its vast terraced gardens along the river, via the Paseo de Cristóbal Colón.
+Seville offers a striking example of this: the Real Alcázar Palace, a UNESCO World Heritage Site.
+The Andalusian capital is also worth visiting for its narrow streets and flower-filled courtyards (in the Santa Cruz neighborhood) as well as its vast terraced gardens along the river, accessible via the Paseo de Cristóbal Colón.

 Your cycling route will then take you to Arcos de la Frontera, a town perched on a rocky outcrop overlooking the surrounding hills.
-From there, you will continue along the mountainside on the popular and beautiful White Villages Route, so named because of the whitewashed houses.
-Andalusia on two wheels is a brilliant choice in more ways than one!
+From there, you’ll continue along the mountainside on the popular and picturesque White Villages Route, so named for the whitewashed houses.
+Exploring Andalusia on two wheels—a brilliant choice in more ways than one!

-air transportation of the passenger and his bicycle with Air Transat;
+air travel for the passenger and their bicycle with Air Transat;

-transfer between the airport and the hotel, at the destination, on arrival and departure;
+transportation between the airport and the hotel at the destination, both on the way there and on the way back;

 14 nights in a three-star hotel, double occupancy;